 An arbitral award that is final and binding upon the parties will preclude the promotion of a civil claim on the same facts/dispute/claim.
-The fact that the arbitral award creates res judicata between the parties has been recognised in the very recent Supreme Court Judgment in the Civil Appeal No. 117/2018 Bitonic Ltd v Bank of Moscon-Bank Joint Stock Company, former Joint Stock Commercial Bank "Bank of Moscon" (Open Joint-Stock Company), dated 16 March 2022.
+The fact that the arbitral award creates res judicata between the parties has been recognised by the Supreme Court in its judgment in the Civil Appeal No. 117/2018 Bitonic Ltd v Bank of Moscow-Bank Joint Stock Company, former Joint Stock Commercial Bank "Bank of Moscow" (Open Joint-Stock Company), dated 16 March 2022.